 When scheduling your one-on-ones, set a reminder for yourself to follow up within two days.

 Your follow up can be as simple as, “Thank you for sharing your thoughts so openly with me.
-Excited to learn more at our next one-on-one.”
+Excited to discuss [insert topic] further during our next one-on-one.”
 And, include the main points discussed to help both sides prepare for the next one-on-one.

 Your employees will appreciate your time, effort, and careful attention.